 Organize: What works where?
 Make sure your work flows from the introduction to the conclusion, semantics and syntax are crucial.
-The flow of the narrative can not be disjointed and all over the place.
+The flow of the narrative cannot be disjointed and all over the place.
+Cohesion is your friend.
 Another important element is quality over quantity.
 You want to be clear and concise don’t add what you don’t need.

 Eff it up, Eff it up (eff it up, eff it up)

 Sell: Now that you know what you’re working with, add some “extraness” like Salt Bae, sprinkle your flavor on that project within the respective context, of course.
-In advertising, that “extraness” is sometimes considered your unique selling point.
-Make the reader spend their time wanting to read until the last sentence.
+In advertising, that “extraness” is what some would consider your unique selling point.
+Make the reader want to read until the last sentence.
 I know I said to be clear and concise, but it is not what you say, it is how you say it.

 Back it up, back it up (back it u-p, back it up)